 The games I bring are very diverse.
 I can bring some kind of quiz cards, we can do shapes- and forms games.
 We do exercises with

-For children in group 1 and 2 I reccomend 40-minute lessons.
+For children in group 1 and 2 I recommend 40-minute lessons.

 In group 2 we might already start with learning to read, if the child is ready and has enough motivation for this.